hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 - kind: ServiceAccount
   name: cfe-demo-sa # Should match service account name
 ```
-Run the following commands to create the rolebinding and verify that it's been created:
+Run the following commands to create the rolebinding and verify that the rolebinding has been created:

 ```bash